 - Raciones (full plates/portions)

-- Look around first as some tapas bars will let you choose your tapa!
-So look at what others are being served and don’t be shy about asking.
-Worst case scenario you can’t choose and will just have to stay for another drink or two!
+- Look around first; some tapas bars will let you choose your tapa!
+So look at what others are being served and don't be shy about asking.
+Worst case scenario you can't choose and will just have to stay for another drink or two!

-- Don’t hesitate to order portions.
-It’s easy to get caught up in the idea of the “free” tapas– but if you are hungry and want some say in the matter, order a half ración or full ración to share.
-These plates will ensure you don’t leave hungry.
+- Don't hesitate to order larger portions.
+It's easy to get caught up in the idea of the "free" tapas—but if you are hungry and want some say in the matter, order a media ración or full ración to share.
+These plates will ensure you don't leave hungry.

-Here are some of the most typical foods of Granada, which I consider among this city’s most incredible bites.
+Here are some of the most typical foods in Granada, which I consider among this city's most incredible bites.

 Read More: Living Like a Local in Granada

-Granadinos love their fried fish, and enjoy it in small fish fry tapas bars and take away stalls called freidurías.
-We feature delicious fried fish on our food tours, from a multi-generational shop!
+Granadinos love their fried fish, and enjoy it in small fish fry tapas bars and takeaway stalls called freidurías.
 Here are some common fish you’ll find on a menu:

 - Bacalao: Cod